January 6th 2019, Recital Hall, Royal Birmingham Conservatoire

 Anna Downes, Andrew Downes' older daughter and Founder and Leader of Central England Camerata

 Anna Downes: I've been delighted to attend this event this afternoon and it goes without saying that the performances are sublime.
-Everyone should buy this CD.
+Everyone should buy these CDs.

 Dad's path has not been an easy one in terms of his health and we are delighted that he is with us to enjoy this event.